 When you meet with your hairstylist for a perm, here’s what happens.

 Your stylist applies a perm solution to your hair while it is in curlers.
 This perm solution can be acidic or alkaline, depending on your hair texture.
 An alkaline solution works best for coarse and resistant hair.
 An acidic solution is better for fragile and break-prone hairs.
 These solutions break down the keratin in your hair, making it soft and easy to style.
 If you read this article on how to take care of keratin-treated hair, you’d learn more about keratin.

-Afterwards, hydrogen peroxide or any similar neutraliser will be applied to your hair.
+Afterward, hydrogen peroxide or any similar neutralizer will be applied to your hair.
 Your stylist lets your hair set for a while before taking it out of the curlers.
 Once your hair is free, it remains curled until you decide to change your permed hairstyle.

 Like your synthetic and natural hair, you ought to care for your permed hair.
 The following are some of the ways to do that.